nik20vik/Covid19-Data-Exploration-and-Visualization/README.md

 ![](imgs/SourceDataset.png)

-In this project, we have analysed the COVID 19 Deaths and Vaccination given to people all over the world.
+In this project, Analysed the COVID 19 Deaths and Vaccination given to people all over the world.

 # Divided Source Excel Sheet into 2 Sheets : Covid_Deaths and Covid_Vaccinations